Sione Po'uha: Coaching career

 Po'uha began his coaching career at the University of Utah as a student-assistant coach in 2015 and 2016, followed by being the director of football player development in 2017.
 In 2018, he became the defensive tackles coach at the United States Naval Academy.

 After one season at Navy, he returned to Utah as the defensive line coach for 2019.
 In early 2022 following the 2022 Rose Bowl Po'uha announced on he would be retiring from coaching.
-For the 2023 season Po'uha chose to return to coaching after being hired at Brigham Young University (BYU).
+For the 2023 season, Po'uha chose to return to coaching after being hired at Brigham Young University as their defensive tackles coach.
+On January 7, 2026, Po'uha was promoted to become BYU's associate head coach in addition to his duties coaching the defensive tackles.

-Personal
+Personal life

-Pouha was born to Sonasi and Susana Pouha.
-He married his college sweetheart, Keiti Kaufusi Pouha, while he was still attending the University of Utah.
+Po'uha was born to Sonasi and Susana Po'uha.
+He married his college sweetheart, Keiti Kaufusi Po'uha, while he was still attending the University of Utah.
 The couple have four children, two sons and two daughters.
 Pouha's parents were immigrants from Tonga.

-Pouha majored in behavior science and health.
+Po'uha majored in behavior science and health.

-Pouha created a beverage business named Bula.
-Pouha has described the beverage as a "relaxation drink" that is a combination of kava and valerian root.
+Po'uha created a beverage business named Bula.
+Po'uha has described the beverage as a "relaxation drink" that is a combination of kava and valerian root.
 The drink is currently sold online and in stores in northern California.
 For a time Po'uha served as bishop of the Bountiful 6th Ward, a Tongan-language ward in Utah.
-He has also served as a seminary and institute teacher in the LDS Church.
+He has also served as a seminary and institute teacher in The Church of Jesus Christ of Latter-day Saints.